Cher (1987 album): Promotion

+Commercial performance

 The album reached No. 26 in the UK and peaked at No. 32 on the US Billboard albums chart.
 The first single released from the album and its only UK top 10 hit was "I Found Someone", which reached No. 5 in the UK and No. 10 in the US.
 The second single, "We All Sleep Alone", peaked at No. 14 on Billboards Hot 100 chart and just missed breaking the Adult Contemporary top 10 in the US, reaching No. 11.
 It was less successful in the UK, however, peaking at No. 47.
 The album's third single was "Skin Deep".
 The fourth and final single was "Main Man", released in the US and Australia in October 1988.

 "Bang Bang", was released as a promotional single in Europe.

+Critical reception

+Billboard noted that Cher marked the singer's return to recording after "a protracted period of concentration on acting", highlighting "We All Sleep Alone" and the "demimetal remake" of her 1960s hit "Bang Bang (My Baby Shot Me Down)" as the album's main attractions.
+Cashbox noted that Cher benefited from songwriting by Desmond Child, Michael Bonton and others stating that they "lay the groundwork for Cher's impassioned vocal histrionics" while praising the album's "dramatic" arrangements and "strong AOR sheen".

+AllMusic described Cher as a "highly successful musical comeback", highlighting "I Found Someone", "We All Sleep Alone", and "Skin Deep" as standout hits, calling the latter "a definite highlight", while also praising tracks such as "Perfection", "Dangerous Times", "Give Our Love a Fighting Chance", and the "wonderfully sweet ballad", "Main Man".